apache/tvm/docs/how_to/deploy/adreno.rst

    --target="opencl, llvm" --target-llvm-mtriple aarch64-linux-gnu --target-opencl-device adreno \
    --tuning-records keras-resnet50.log -o keras-resnet50.tar resnet50.h5

-While enabled OpenCLML offloading we nee dto add target "clml" as shown below.
+While enabled OpenCLML offloading we need to add target ``clml`` as shown below.
 Tuning log is valid for OpenCLML offloading also as the OpenCL path is fallback option for any operator didn't go through OpenCLML path.
 The tuning log will be used for such operators.

 ::